anirudhrao20/Node-iOS-Crypto-NFT-UI/README.md

 ## Usage

-You will need to change the signed account.
+You will need to change the account used to sign, provision, and run the app.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.